Milky Way satellite velocities reveal the Dark Matter power spectrum at small scales: Statistical analysis and results

-We perform a frequentist analysis to avoid prior dependence and Bayesian volume effects.
-We expect these effects because some parameters are not strongly constrained by our analysis, there are non-trivial correlations, and part of the parameter space is unbounded.
+We perform a frequentist profile-likelihood analysis to avoid prior dependence and Bayesian volume effects.
+We expect these effects because some parameters are not strongly constrained, there are non-trivial correlations, and part of the parameter space is unbounded.